© Copyright. All Rights Reserved

 Alfa & Omega Academy, Morton, MS

 We have a simple, but robust mission: to help people in need.
-We do that by focusing on community-based efforts including education, awareness, and food aid.
+We do that by focusing on community-based efforts including education and social awareness.
 We want to make a difference.